bestiejs/json3/README.md

 To avoid issues with third-party scripts, **JSON 3 is exported to the global scope even when used with a module loader**.
 If this behavior is undesired, `JSON3.noConflict()` can be used to restore the global `JSON` object to its original value.

+**Note:** If you intend to use JSON3 alongside another module, **please do not simply concatenate these modules together**, as that would cause multiple `define` calls in one script, resulting in errors in AMD loaders.
+The `r.js` build optimizer can be used instead if you need a single compressed file for production.

 ## CommonJS Environments

     var JSON3 = require("./path/to/json3");